MattWilliamsDev/resume/README.md

 # Experience Summary
 * 8+ years working with Adobe Photoshop and the rest of the Adobe Creative Suite for graphic design and web design purposes.
 This includes everything from logo design to basic graphic creation to complete template design, slicing, and implementation into various CMS platforms.
-* 8+years working with HTML and CSS
+* 12+years working with HTML and CSS
 * 5+ years working with PHP/MySQL, and [L|W]AMP servers
-* 2+ years working with jQuery and plain JavaScript
+* 6+ years working with JS professionally
-* 2+ years working with front-end frameworks and developing input-driven applications
+* 6+ years working with front-end frameworks and developing input-driven applications
-* Website Search Engine Optimization with Google, Bing, and Yahoo webmaster tools, as well as common SEO best practices.
+* 4+ years experience architecting and building testable and reusable front-end UI components for use in web, native, or hybrid applications
 * Excellent written and verbal communication skills, along with a strong ability to multi-task and be able to manage multiple deadlines on multiple projects at once.
 * Able to work well with a team and effectively communicate thoughts and ideas.
 * Strong problem-solving skills and ability to quickly adapt to new situations and needs.